Stratification for Nonlinear Semidefinite Programming: Introduction

-On the algorithmic side, we use the stratification framework to design a global method \emph{Stratified Gauss--Newton with correction} (SGN) method for solving the KKT equation~\eqref{eq:kkt-mapping} via the nonsmooth least-squares merit function $\varphi(z)=\tfrac12\|F(z)\|^2$.
-The resulting scheme combines (i) a Levenberg--Marquardt step along the current stratum, (ii) carefully chosen normal-direction moves that enable escape from stationary behavior confined to a stratum, and (iii) an eigenvalue-triggered correction mechanism for identifying a more appropriate spectral pattern.
-A merit-function-based acceptance rule guarantees monotone decrease of $\varphi$ {and global convergence to a directional stationary (D-stationary) point} (Definition \ref{def:D-stationary}), and the local analysis exploits the stratified perturbation theory to show that the iterates identify the active stratum and converge quadratically under the W-SOC and the SRCQ.
+On the algorithmic side, we leverage the stratification framework to develop the \emph{Stratified Gauss--Newton} (SGN) method.
+The method addresses the KKT system~\eqref{eq:kkt-mapping} by minimizing the nonsmooth least-squares merit function $\varphi(z):=\tfrac12\|F(z)\|^2$.
+It combines three components: (i) a Levenberg--Marquardt step tangent to the current stratum; (ii) normal steps intended to escape stratum-confined stationarity; and (iii) an eigenvalue-triggered correction mechanism that updates the inertia.
+A merit-function acceptance rule yields a monotone decrease of $\varphi$ and guarantees global convergence to a directionally stationary (D-stationary) point (Definition~\ref{def:D-stationary}).
+Furthermore, by combining the stratified perturbation theory with the local analysis, it is shown that, under the W-SOC and the SRCQ, the iterates eventually identify the active stratum and attain quadratic convergence.

 The remainder of the paper is organized as follows.
-Section~\ref{section:pre} summarizes background material on the projector onto $\mathbb{S}^n_{+}$, standard regularity conditions for NLSDP, and the basic notions from differential geometry and stratification used throughout.
-In Section~\ref{sec:geometric}, we first introduce the index stratification of $\mathbb{S}^n$, prove that $\Pi_{\mathbb{S}^n_{+}}$ is $C^\infty$ when restricted to each stratum, and derive explicit differential formulas; we further examine the stratum-wise variational theory, both within a fixed stratum and across strata, including stratum-restricted regularity and its characterizations via the W-SOC and W-SRCQ, as well as the related stability, genericity, and transversality interpretations.
-Section~\ref{section:global} proposes a global stratified Gauss--Newton scheme and establishes global convergence together with local quadratic convergence.
-We conclude this paper in Section \ref{sect:conclusion}.
-Technical proofs are provided in the appendices.
+Section~\ref{section:pre} reviews the metric projection onto $\mathbb{S}^n_{+}$, standard regularity conditions for NLSDP, and basic material from differential geometry and stratification theory.
+Section~\ref{sec:geometric} introduces the inertia stratification of $\mathbb{S}^n$, proves that $\Pi_{\mathbb{S}^n_{+}}$ is $C^\infty$-smooth on each stratum, and derives its explicit differential.
+Moreover, a stratum-wise variational theory is developed to analyze regularity both within and across strata, including the characterization of stratum-restricted strong regularity via the W-SOC and the W-SRCQ and its geometric interpretation via stability, genericity, and transversality.
+Section~\ref{section:global} presents the stratified Gauss--Newton method and establishes global convergence together with local quadratic convergence.
+Section~\ref{sec:numerical} reports numerical results, and Section~\ref{sect:conclusion} concludes the paper.
+Technical proofs are deferred to the appendices.